hidalgoabraham/hidalgo-trading-tool/README.md

 ## Description
-A tool for Binance Futures-M trading.
+A tool for Binance Futures USD-M trading.
 It includes a top ranking of cryptocurrencies sorted by Rise, Fall, High/Low RSI and Volatility, all of them in real-time.
 This tool also provide an enhanced trailing stop-loss mechanism.
 Finally, the user can view the total session gain on screen as well as the account balance.

 ## Author
 **Abraham Hidalgo**